ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 OpenBSD
 -------

-As OpenBSD also has its own `Ports Collection <https://www.openbsd.org/faq/ports/ports.html>`_, you can build and install OSSEC using it if you want.
+As OpenBSD also has its own `OpenBSD Ports Collection <https://www.openbsd.org/faq/ports/ports.html>`_, you can build and install OSSEC using it if you want.

 It only offers **security/ossec-hids**, so: